-Staff feels that the proposed regulations are not overly onerous to prospective producers.
-Based on research conducted on how other municipalities are regulating cannabis processing and production, the approach put forward in this report generally aligns with common practices.
-This proposed amendment generally conforms with the PPS, the Growth Plan, and the Official Plan as it is providing the regulations necessary to facilitate cannabis production and processing within the City of Kawartha Lakes.
+Following consultation with the agencies as outlined above, Staff feels that the proposed regulations align with current best practices and applicable policies.
+Cannabis is an emerging industry and poses challenges for municipalities across the province.
+Based on current practices and in-effect policies, the proposed amendments are a step forward in the industry.
+The proposed amendments generally conform with the PPS, the Growth Plan, and the Official Plan provide the regulations necessary to facilitate cannabis production and processing within the City of Kawartha Lakes.